EBZebra/docs/edge/source/guide/configreference.md

 	<JavascriptEnabled value="0"/>

 ###TextSelectionEnabled
+**Applies only to WM/CE with Zebra Webkit**.
 Controls whether text selection is enabled when dragging the stylus on the screen.
 When enabled, the scroll bar is recommended for scrolling the page.
-Should be set to '1' for access to Copy (Ctrl+C) and Paste (Ctrl+V) functions on Webkit for WM/CE. **This tag is supported on WM/CE only when using the Zebra Webkit**.
+Should be set to '1' for access to Copy (Ctrl+C) and Paste (Ctrl+V) functions on Webkit for WM/CE.

 **Possible Values**